MissouriMRDT/Embedded_Docs/docs/Sphinx/source/getting-started/embedded-primer.rst

     Memory a program uses while it is running, which is separate from the flash memory.
 Unlike flash memory RAM is "volatile", meaning it is lost when the microcontroller loses power.
 A Teensy has 1 megabyte of RAM.

+Protocol
+    A method of sending information from one place to another that both sides agree on.
+Some protocols you will learn about include SPI, I2C, CAN, Ethernet, USB, and our own custom protocol RoveComm, among others.

 .. toctree::
     :maxdepth: 2